 Jeannette has a natural science background and earned a M. Sc. in Energy and Environmental Science from Rijksuniversiteit Groningen in the Netherlands, and B.Sc. in Biological Science from LSU in Baton Rouge.

-Jeannette is married and has two daughters, two dogs, and an ugly cat that she likes to spend her time with.
+Jeannette is married and has two daughters.
 Her hobbies include horseback riding, gardening and carpentry.

 Expertise: Coastal Best Practices, Resiliency Planning

-Heather manages the day-to-day operations of the Center for Planning Excellence.
+Heather provides outreach and community engagement for a variety of CPEX projects, each differing in scale with a variety of stakeholders and communities.
+She is also engaged in board development and membership evolution.
 She comes to CPEX with a background in national service, university life and state government.
 For more than seven years she was involved with AmeriCorps, including one year of service as a member while in college.
 Upon graduation from the University of Louisiana Lafayette with a Bachelor of Arts in Sociology, her commitment to service continued as an assistant director at the UL Lafayette AmeriCorps program followed by the same role at the state office which oversees AmeriCorps.
-She was most recently the executive director of a program in the Lieutenant Governor’s Office responsible for retaining and attracting individuals over the age of 50 to Louisiana.
+Before joining CPEX, she was most recently the executive director of a program in the Lieutenant Governor’s Office responsible for retaining and attracting individuals over the age of 50 to Louisiana.
+Her organizational skills and attention to detail assist CPEX in developing stronger connections to our communities, board members and CPEX members.
+Heather’s expertise includes project coordination, database management, communications, meeting facilitation, exploring fresh ideas, and connecting people to resources.

-As Vice President of Policy and Advocacy, Jessica is responsible for advancing CPEX’s mission in public policy for the CONNECT coalition and issues related to housing, equity and planning throughout the state.
+As Vice President, Jessica is responsible for advancing CPEX’s mission in public policy for the CONNECT coalition and issues related to housing, equity and planning throughout the state.
 Her work includes the development, monitoring, coordination, implementation and evaluation of policy and advocacy efforts at the municipal, state and national levels.
 Jessica is also responsible for assisting executive leadership with strategic planning and resource development at CPEX.

 Jessica’s professional and academic career has been focused on research, communications, fund development and social justice philanthropy.
 Before coming to CPEX in 2013, Jessica served as Vice President of Communications for the Foundation for Louisiana where she led communications and outreach efforts as well as resource development strategies to advance program and policy objectives focused on economic development, affordable housing and equitable access to opportunity.